-- Provide evidence that you have not engaged in conduct warranting disciplinary action (If you answer yes to any questions in the Grounds for Denial section, the Board will investigate prior to licensure.)
+- Provide evidence you have not engaged in conduct warranting disciplinary action; if you answer yes to any questions in the Grounds for Denial section of the application, the Board will investigate prior to licensure.

 - Schedule the examination at one of the testing centers after you receive an authorization to test (ATT) from the test service.
 The ATT is valid for 90 days.
 If you do not take the examination within one year of receipt of your application, your application with the Board, will be nullified.
 If you do not take the examination within 90 days of receipt of your ATT, your registration with Pearson Vue will no longer be valid.

-- Watch for your license the Board will send to you approximately 10 business days after you take the examination.
-If you do not pass the examination, you will receive a REQUEST TO RETAKE EXAMINATION packet and a diagnostic profile which helps you understand your performance on the NCLEX examination.
+- Watch for your license.
+The Board will mail your license approximately 10 business days after you take the examination.
+If you do not pass the examination, you will receive an EXAMINATION RETAKE REQUEST packet and a diagnostic profile to help you understand your performance on the NCLEX® examination.

 REQUEST FOR SPECIAL TESTING ACCOMMODATIONS

 - Indicate your request for special testing accommodations for the NCLEX® by completing the Request for Special Accommodations section on the LICENSURE BY EXAMINATION APPLICATION.

 - a letter from an appropriate professional confirming the disability and providing information as to what accommodations are appropriate; and

-- a letter from your nursing education program indicating what modifications, if any, were granted by the program.
+- a letter from the Disability Services department of your school indicating what modifications, if any, were granted by the program.

 - List the specific accommodations you are requesting.
 Examples of modifications include: